-Small business owners finding out more and more that offering group plans for their employees is getting outlandishly expensive.
+Small business owners are finding out more and more that offering group plans for their employees is getting outlandishly expensive.
 If this is you, read on to see why QSEHRA might be the answer you’ve been looking for.
-Let’s break down the pros and cons of switching from a group plan to QSEHRA.
+Let’s break down the pros and cons of a group plan vs QSEHRA as well as how stipends and QSEHRAs compare.

 Affordability: QSEHRA vs. Group Plans